TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

-# Orchestrating a DevSecOps Pipeline using Jenkins & ArgoCD +  </br>  Logging & monitoring solutions incorporated
+# Orchestrating a DevSecOps Pipeline using Jenkins & ArgoCD +  </br>  Logging & monitoring using Prometheus, Grafana and Kibana

 </br>